 The Legal Aid Agency has a Financial Eligibility Calculator on its website at https://www.gov.uk/check-legal-aid which will give an indication of whether you may qualify financially for Legal Aid.

-Please contact us to arrange a free initial appointment to discuss your case.
+Please contact us to discuss your case.